Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

     ```

 To write some data on the data node, like the output of a task, you can use the `DataNode.write()^` method.
 The
-method takes a data object (string, dictionary, lists, numpy arrays, pandas dataframes, etc. based on the storage type)
+method takes a data object (string, dictionary, lists, numpy arrays, pandas dataframes, etc. based on the data node type and its exposed type)
 as a parameter and writes it on the data node:

 !!!
 Example